-In case of a persistent non-compliance of any of the stipulations of the IEGC by a constituent or an agency (other than REB/RPC and RLDC), the matter shall be reported by any agency/RLDC to the Member Secretary, REB/RPC.
-The Member Secretary, REB/RPC, shall verify and take up the matter with the defaulting agency for expeditious termination of the non-compliance.
-In case of inadequate response to the efforts made by the Member Secretary, REB/RPC, the non-compliance shall be reported to CERC.
-CERC, in turn after due process, may order the defaulting agency for compliance, failing which, the CERC may take appropriate action.
+5[In case of persistent non-compliance of any of the provisions of the IEGC by a constituent or an agency (other than RPC, NLDC and RLDC), the matter shall be reported by any agency/ RLDC to the Member Secretary, RPC.]
+The Member Secretary, RPC, shall verify and take up the matter with the defaulting agency for expeditious termination of the non-compliance.
+In case of inadequate response to the efforts made by the Member Secretary, RPC, the non-compliance shall be reported to CERC.
+CERC, in turn after due process, may order the defaulting agency for compliance, failing which; the CERC may take appropriate action.

-REB/RPC shall maintain appropriate records of such violations.
+RPC shall maintain appropriate records of such violations.